-Fed changes its approach to inflation, as leaders aim to reach full employment and navigate future crises
+Fed changes its approach to inflation, as leaders aim to navigate future crises and reach full employment

 Back then, the Fed thought it was planning for a vastly different economy, one with historically low levels of unemployment and an economic expansion that was still running hot.
 Then the coronavirus pandemic and twin recession touched down, kicking tens of millions of Americans out of the workforce, forcing the Fed to quickly slash rates to zero and raising looming questions of the economy’s future.

-The changes to the Fed’s thinking “explicitly acknowledge the challenges for monetary policy posed by a persistently low interest rate environment,” a Fed press release read.
+The changes to the Fed’s thinking “explicitly acknowledge the challenges for monetary policy posed by a persistently low interest rate environment,” a Fed news release read.
 “Here in the United States and around the world, monetary policy interest rates are more likely to be constrained by their effective lower-bound than in the past.”

 In dealing with the current recession, Fed leaders have said interest rates will stay at zero for some time.
 That could undermine how exactly the Fed can achieve higher inflation.
 Some economists are concerned that keeping rates low and setting the expectation that they will stay that way, could undermine the effectiveness of those tools and make it harder for inflation to climb.